woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Philip**: Can you have lunch with us later?

-**Dean**: I'd love to , Philip, but I'm afraid I can't.
+**Dean**: I'd love to, Philip, but I'm afraid I can't.
 I'm only here two days, and I have interviews with twenty-six applicants.

 **Philip**: I understand.
 Well, thanks.
-I'll walt outside.
+I'll wait outside.
 Good luck, Son.

 **Dean**: Did you bring your transcript from high school?